TuTAly/LFLDW/README.md

   doi={10.1109/ICASSP49660.2025.10890047}}
 ```

 ## Suggestions are welcome!
-If the code is hard to read, we are sorry about it because of limited time and reserchers.
+If the code is hard to read, we are sorry about it.
 Please contact us and ask us in issue.
 Please help us to make codes and tutorials better to read.